emwap/stream-paper/paper.md

 * We show how our new stream representation can be used in EDSLs.
   It is currently used in the Feldspar language.

-* We demonstrate a performance advantage of XXX\% compared to YYY when using our monadic representation.
+* We demonstrate a performance advantage of almost an order of magnitude compared to the functional representation when using our monadic representation.

 We have used our new monadic formulation of stream in Feldspar and will evaluate the improvement in the context of Feldspar.
 However, we